decretist/ICMCL17/proceedings/ICMCL17.markdown

 distant or machine reading approach aims to answer different questions, and therefore uses different tools and techniques.

-The project that provides the background for this paper:

-- used techniques from computational linguistics to analyze the authorship of the case statements and *dicta* in Gratian's *Decretum*.

-- was concerned with the question of the authorship of the case statements and the first- and second recension *dicta*, including the *dicta* in *de Penitentia*.

-It employed stylometric authorship analysis using a statistical technique, principal component analysis of the frequencies of commonly occurring function words, to obtain its results.
+The original project from which the current work grew was concerned with the question of the authorship of the case statements and the first- and second recension *dicta* in Gratian's *Decretum*, including the *dicta* in *de Penitentia*.
+It employed stylometric authorship analysis using a statistical technique from computational linguistics, principal component analysis of the frequencies of commonly occurring function words, to obtain its results.
 Its conclusion was that the case statements were written by a single author who was not the author of the *dicta* either in the first or second recensions or in *de Penitentia*.
 Results from stylometric analysis for authorship of the *dicta*, however, were not consistent with either the one-author theory championed by Kenneth Pennington or the two-author theory championed by Anders Winroth.
 Instead, the results suggested, but did not conclusively prove, that both the first and the second recension *dicta* were the work of multiple authors.[^1]

-In contrast, this project concerns changes in the teaching---the doctrine---of the *Decretum* between the first and second recensions as indicated by the use of distinctive vocabulary in the *dicta* of the two recensions.
-It employs lemmatization---a linguistic technique that uses the PIE lemmatizer and a large language model (LLM) based on the LASLA corpus.[^2]
+In contrast, the current work concerns changes in the teaching or doctrine of the *Decretum* between the first and second recensions as indicated by the use of distinctive vocabulary in the *dicta* of the two recensions.
+It employs another computational linguistic technique, lemmatization, using the PIE lemmatizer and a large language model (LLM) based on the LASLA corpus.[^2] The two projects share a common data set.

-What the two projects have in common is the data set.
-The original project relied on a data set of the texts of the case statements and the first- and second-recension *dicta* that I very carefully and laboriously prepared.[^3] To summarize: the overarching goal is the same---to use computational distant reading techniques to enhance our close reading of the *Decretum*---but each individual project attempts to answer different questions using different tools and techniques on the data set.
+The original project relied on a very carefully prepared data set of the texts of the case statements and the first- and second-recension *dicta*.[^3] <!-- The current work uses the same data set. --> The overarching goal of the two projects is the same---to use computational distant reading techniques to enhance our close reading of the *Decretum*---but each individual project attempts to answer different questions using different tools and techniques on the common data set.

 This is not my first attempt to make progress on the problem of computationally identifying topics added to the *dicta* between the